 Overall, the music played in Marrakech clubs reflects the city’s diverse population and rich cultural heritage.

 A. The nightlife in Marrakech Medina

-It should be mentioned that there aren’t many locations in the medina where you may have a mixed drink or a bottle of wine.
+It should be mentioned that there aren’t many locations in the medina where you can have a mixed drink or a bottle of wine.
 But here are some hidden gems we discovered if you’re staying in this area of the city and want to go out locally: